hdShang/arxiv-daily/docs/cs-CL/2025-08-29/papers/250821741v2-not-all-parameters-are-created-equal-smart-isolation-boosts-fine-tun.md

 ---
 layout: default
-title: Not All Parameters Are Created Equal: Smart Isolation Boosts Fine-Tuning Performance
+title: "Not All Parameters Are Created Equal: Smart Isolation Boosts Fine-Tuning Performance"
 ---

 # Not All Parameters Are Created Equal: Smart Isolation Boosts Fine-Tuning Performance